Course Offerings and Schedule

 Examines how project-based and surveillance data can be used by policy-makers and program administrators to determine needed public health services for youth.
 Defines the major types of data available for decision making and gaps in available data systems including the determinants of health inequities.
 Highlights the need for young people to collect, interpret and define data for decision-making in public health and explores the developmentally appropriate conditions for authentic youth engagement in the process.
 Features young people and adult leaders from the Center's Youth Advisory Board in leadership roles.

 Introduces the strategic development, organization, and management of nationally-organized, voluntary, family planning programs in low-income countries.
-Covers rationales advanced for national family planning policies and programs; using data to identify possible interventions; components of high-quality service delivery; and the role of evidence, ethics, and stakeholder priorities in the development of family planning programs.
+Covers rationales that are advanced for national family planning policies and programs; using data to identify possible interventions; and the role of evidence, ethics, and stakeholder priorities in the development of family planning policies and programs.

 The combination of policy analysis, advocacy theory, and practical application provide students with knowledge of the international health policy landscape.
 Students gain the skills needed to use evidence, ethics, and experience to effectively guide program and policy development.
 Introduces students to policy analysis and advocacy in reproductive health, with a focus on international family planning.
 Analyzes policymaking processes and ways to influence these processes through evidence-based advocacy within foreign and domestic political and financial environments.
 Provides first-hand knowledge of effective advocacy efforts and tools.
 Emphasizes practical application of the Advance Family Planning SMART approach to advocacy, which centers on advocacy objectives that are Specific, Measurable, Achievable, Relevant, and Time-bound (SMART).